RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 }
 ```

 I drop recoveries and pending retries and mute a short list of chronic flappers by name.
-Current state is always on the Kuma dashboard; the room records state transitions.
+Current state remains on the Kuma dashboard.
+The room records state transitions.

 Alertmanager needed the same treatment at the routing layer, before the transform stage: